Skip to main content

 Sunday: Noon – 2:30 p.m.

-In the new Moe and Jack's Place – The Rouse Theatre, you can expect:
+In the new Moe and Jack's Place – The Rouse Theatre, you can expect added comfort and accessibility

-Moe and Jack's Place will feature more legroom and better chairs, and there will be accessible seating in every section!
+Moe and Jack's Place features more legroom and better chairs, and accessible seating in every section!
 The elevator for the new building will take patrons up to the balcony or down to the front rows of the orchestra section.

-The doors will be on the first level of the lobby, which means that all patrons can access the new theatre on the same level where they enter the building, only using the elevator for seats in the balcony section or front rows.
-The elevator can also be used to access the Rosenthal Shelterhouse Theatre, which will remain in its current second-floor location.
+The doors are on the first level of the lobby, which means that all patrons can access the new theatre on the same level where they enter the building, only using the elevator for seats in the balcony section or front rows.
+The elevator can also be used to access the Rosenthal Shelterhouse Theatre, which will remain in its second-floor location.

 Audio-Described Performances